gsmartensson/brain_age_prediction_public/README.md

 ## Getting Started

-These instructions show you code prerequisites needed to run AVRA and how to install them.
-Please note that to use AVRA you need a unix-based OS (i.e. Linux or macOS) or running a Linux Virtual machine.
+These instructions show you code prerequisites needed to run the the script and how to install them.
+Please note that to use this tool you need a unix-based OS (i.e. Linux or macOS) or running a Linux Virtual machine.

 ### Prerequisites